 Liposuction and breast augmentation are the two most popular cosmetic procedures year after year, and both of them happen to be our #1 and #2 specialties here at MAS.
 Lipo can be an excellent way to jump start motivation and self-esteem necessary to finally live up to that New Years resolution of losing weight, exercising, and eating right.
-At Manhattan Aesthetic Surgery in New York City, we take liposuction to another level, and we like to refer to our procedures as “liposculpture” rather than liposuction.
+At Manhattan Aesthetic Surgery in Los Angeles, we take liposuction to another level, and we like to refer to our procedures as “liposculpture” rather than liposuction.

 Good liposuction should be a tool for sculpting the body into a new form, not simply a quick procedure with no thought or artistic skill involved.
 That’s why Liposculpting™ is one of the main specialties of our practice.
 Schedule a consultation with Dr. Nicholas Vendemia about getting your bikini body today!
 We encourage you to contact us online or give us a call at 917-703-7069 to schedule a visit.